 Related content: Family-Friendly Fun at Museums and More in Fort Lauderdale

 If you're looking for a new, fun way to explore Florida's Everglades, look no further than Sawgrass Recreation Park.
 This one-of-a-kind airboat tour will take you deep into the swamp.
 There's now a day tour and a night tour so your family can choose between the two options for a 60-minute tour and get up-close-and-personal with Florida wildlife.

 Cameras are highly recommended but due to the boats fast speeds, waterproof clothing and sunscreen are recommended!
-Tickets start at $21.45 per person and go up to $45 for the VIP experience.
+Tickets start at $21.45 per person and go up to $317 for exclusive experience.